ProHyphonzDaCoder/discord-leveling-bot/README.md

 # Discord Leveling Bot
 A leveling &amp; EXP Discord bot with anti-spam features, a leveling rank card similar to MEE6, level roles, and customizable level ranking card backgrounds.
 Written in a mixture of love and Discord.JS!

-<b>Note: This entire bot is a hueg mess right now.
+<b>Note: This entire bot is a huge mess right now.
 If you want to submit a Pull Request to help clean it up, feel free to do so.</b>

 ## Credits
 I based this off of another repository, but heavily modified it: https://github.com/roefinoavrililo/Discord.JS-Leveling-Bot